sean-slaughter/rendezvous/NOTES.md

 things that would be nice:
-Client show page shows all past appointments Appointment changes just display difference between two appointments.
+Client show page shows all past appointments Appointment changes just display difference between two appointments. (use reject?)
 Provider can search appointments by client
 Provider can edit availablity
 Provider can add icon to services